tyson-swetnam/QUBES_NEON/README.md

 ## Prerequisites

-Lessons are targeted toward advanced graduate students and researchers.
+* Lessons are targeted toward advanced graduate students and researchers.

-Students need basic understanding of R and Python, command line interfaces (CLI), and functional programming.
-Lessons from [The Carpentries](https://software-carpentry.org/lessons/) are encouraged.
-Basic understanding of [geospatial data analysis](http://www.datacarpentry.org/r-spatial-data-management-intro/) is also needed.
+* Students need basic understanding of:
+ * R and Python,
+ * command line interfaces (CLI)
+* Lessons from [The Carpentries](https://software-carpentry.org/lessons/) are encouraged.
+* Basic understanding of [geospatial data analysis](http://www.datacarpentry.org/r-spatial-data-management-intro/) is also encouraged.

 ## Lesson 1: Data Science Workbench